bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 In some cases a relying party may wish to confirm certain aspects of a user's identity above and beyond what the IdP provides.
 For example, a relying party could verify a user with an IdP, receive a picture of the user, and require that an in-person agent verify that the picture matches the identity of the person authenticating.

 We call this use case "parallel authentication" because two authentication events are happening in parallel.
 The focus of FAL is primary on the assertions being passed from the IdP to the RP, so most authentication events occuring at the RP would not affect the FAL of the transaction.
 The exception to this rule is a holder-of-key authentication event.
 If the RP verifies in parallel that the user is in possession of a key that the IdP says they should have, that verification counts as a factor toward FAL3.

+### Brokered Identity Management

+NIST has been promoting privacy-enhancing technology in the identity management space through the [Privacy-Enhanced Identity Federation project](https://nccoe.nist.gov/projects/building-blocks/privacy-enhanced-identity-brokers).
+This NIST building block outlines a set of goals which would constitute a new kind of federated architecture.
+This architecture leverages a third-party broker to blind the participants any given identity transaction to each other, so that users can securely authenticate without revealing information about their other activities online.

+One of the advantages of a brokered identity architecture is interoperability.
+Since all traffic is routed through a single broker, federation participants only need to go through one integration process.
+However, advances in automated registration processes have made integrations much less onerous than they used to be.
+In many cases, a federation can have a high level of interoperability even without a broker.

+While brokered identity management systems may appear to protect privacy by blinding an IdP from an RP, keep in mind that the broker itself is aware of all the parties involved in the transaction, and in some cases may be able to impersonate those parties.
+Often, brokered identity management systems only shift knowledge of transaction information from the IdP and RP to the broker.

 ### Educational Resources